 The above criteria will be looked at in descending order.
 If none of them can be used to separate teams from each other than lots will be drawn to determine which side ends up progressing to the next phase of the competition.
 That is a single-elimination tournament, with sides playing against each other in one-off matches that must be decided when they are played.
 That means that if the scores are level after ninety minutes then an additional thirty minute of extra-time will be played.
 If extra-time still can’t decide a winner then the game will go to a penalty shootout.

-The first Knockout Round sees the winners of each group go up against the team that finished second in one of the other groups.
-Next comes the Quarter-Finals, with sides facing each other according to a pre-determined route to the Final.
+The first Knockout Round of 32, which was added for 2026, sees the winners and four best runners up of each group go up against the team eight other runners-up and eight third placed teams from one of the other groups.
+Next comes the Last 16 and then the Quarter-Finals, with sides facing each other according to a pre-determined route to the Final.
 Winners of the Quarter-Finals play each other in the Semi-Finals, with the victors in those going head-to-head in the competition’s Final.
 There is also a third-place match, which takes place before the Final and features and the two losing teams from the Semi-Finals.

 We’ll tell you more about the FIFA corruption case that saw both Blatter and Platini suspended from football later.
 What is important to know is that the man who was chosen to take over as the FIFA President after an Extraordinary Congress in 2016, Gianni Infantino, confirmed in October of that year that he favours Blatter’s idea of a forty-eight team World Cup.
 FIFA itself confirmed on the 10th of January 2017 that forty-eight teams will take part in the World Cup Finals from 2026 and onwards.
 The big question is obviously ‘how will that work?’